luapower/luapower-all/glue.md

 This only works if glue itself can already be found and required (chicken/egg problem).
-Also, the path is relative to the current directory, so this stops working if the current directory is changed.
+Also, the path is relative to the current directory, so this stops working as soon as the current directory is changed.

 ------------------------------------------------------------------------------